Frequently Asked Questions

 Should I file the FAFSA (Free Application for Federal Student Aid)?

 Yes!
 The FAFSA is the federal form used to apply for need-based financial aid.
-The information from your (or your parents') tax return is needed on the FAFSA, which will then determine your estimated family contribution (EFC) to the cost of college.
-You would complete the FAFSA that comes out the November of your senior year of high school, filing it as soon after January 1 of your senior year as possible, using the tax information for the year that ends in December of your senior year, if you are starting college the fall after your high school graduation.
+The information from your (and/or your parents') tax return is needed on the FAFSA, which will then determine your expected family contribution (EFC) to the cost of college.
+You would complete the FAFSA that comes out in your senior year of high school, filing it as soon after January 1 of your senior year as possible, using the tax information for the year that ends in December of your senior year, if you are starting college the fall after your high school graduation.
 File your FAFSA as soon as possible after the 1st of the year before you start college, because it may also be a requirement for state and local aid.

 Where can I get a FAFSA?